airbnb/streamalert/docs/source/athena-overview.rst

     --bucket <prefix>.streamalert.data \
     --table-name <log_name>

 The log name above reflects an enabled log type in your StreamAlert deployment.
-These are also top level keys in the ``logs.json``.
+These are also top level keys in the various files under the ``schemas`` directory.

 For example, if you have 'cloudwatch' in your sources, you would want to create tables for all possible subtypes.
 This includes ``cloudwatch:control_message``, ``cloudwatch:events``, and ``cloudwatch:flow_logs``.
 The ``:`` character is not an acceptable character in table names due to a Hive limitation, but your arguments can be either ``cloudwatch:events`` **or** ``cloudwatch_events``.
 Both will be handled properly by StreamAlert.